M66B/FairEmail/FAQ.md

 The advanced option *extra privacy features* enables:

 * Detection and removal of [tracking images](#user-content-faq82)
-* Splitting linked images into an image and a link
 * Removal of [Urchin Tracking Module (UTM) parameters](https://en.wikipedia.org/wiki/UTM_parameters) from links

 <br />